 - I am a classical Hayekian.

-The views in this blog, are, as I say in the sidebar, just mine.
+The views in this blog, are just mine.
 If that.
 I am a firm believer in changing your mind, and I am often wrong.

 Finally, a word on the name of this blog – “unpredictable patterns” – and what it means to me.
 The reason I liked this title was that it combines two archetypal ideas – that of unpredictability and that of patterns – in a nice way.
 I am interested in patterns that emerge in hindsight in very complex systems, systems that are for all practical purposes unpredictable.
 The question for me is if there is a metapattern to these unpredictable pattern that can allow us to say something meaningful even about such systems and phenomena.